maaretp/ExploratoryTestingBook/manuscript/0010_ExploratoryTestingFoundations.md

 If you don't know how to code and write automation, it cannot be part of exploratory testing you do personally.
 What you cannot do personally, you can compensate for through collaboration.
 Collecting ideas to pass to team members while exploratory testing to document as automation may be a constraint you live with.
 You can also learn to code and remove a knowledge-based constraint.
 Same applies for people who know programming but have hard time with good testing ideas.
 You can also learn to test and remove a knowledge-based constraint.

 On the knowledge-based constraints, we would like to remind people that software industry doubles in size every five years, meaning half of us have less than five years of experience.
-With less than five years of experience, we have knowledge-based contraints we later in our careers learn away from.
+With less than five years of experience, we have knowledge-based constraints we later in our careers learn away from.
 Choosing a focus of skills to learn first is a natural way for us to divide the learning in a team, without letting it box us indefinitely into roles.
 Contributing to test automation efforts isn’t the most complex of our programming tasks and we believe everyone can learn it.
 We're less sure if everyone can learn to think in ways that ensure multidimensional coverage and we're hopeful with that too.

 Successful output is effective: we find problems our organization expects us to find.
 The path to the result of finding relevant issues is through understanding coverage.